Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-13-Implement and Use Information Barriers.md

 In this task, you'll create Information barrier policies to block communication between the  **HR** and **Finance** departments.

-1. From the left navigation page of Microsoft Purview, expand the Information Barrier and select Policies.
+1. From the left navigation page of Microsoft Purview, expand the Information Barrier and select **Policies**.

 1. Click on + **Create policy**.